Quick facts

 - If cutworms are present, they will curl up into a “C”, when disturbed.

 Control of cutworms is more effective when the larvae are small.
-For some crops, such as tomatoes, peppers and celery, you may need to monitor for cutworms until harvest.
+For some crops, such as tomatoes, peppers and celery, you may run into cutworms that climb stems and feed on leaves and fruit later in the growing season.

 - Remove weeds, which serve as an alternate host for young cutworm larvae.